Seagate/halon/hld/replication/replication-hld.md

 If a replica is configured to be the unique replica on a particular node, then it must advertise this fact when it starts.
-In this manner, if other replicas in the group know of another replica on the same node, then they know that this replica is *stale*, where stale means that the replica can be presumed dead and never to return.
+In this manner, if other replicas in the group know of another replica on the same node, then they know that this other replica is *stale*, where stale means that the replica can be presumed dead and never to return.

 These stale replicas must be removed from the group membership, lest quorum become increasingly difficult or even impossible to achieve as